wmbusmeters/wmbusmeters-ha-addon/wmbusmeters-ha-addon-edge/DOCS.md

 1. Enable "Show in sidebar"
 1. Plug-in your radio receiver USB dongle
 1. Start the addon container
-1. In the logs you should see all the W-Mbus telegrams that wmbusmeter is able to receive. <br> _If you don't see anything, check the logs carefully. <br> If you configure it late evening or in the night, please note the radio modules often send telegrams less frequently than in typical working hours or don't send them at all. <br> If your antenna is in a distance to the radio module, try to locate it closer._
+1. In the log tab in the add-on, not in the sidebar, you should see all the W-Mbus telegrams that wmbusmeter is able to receive. <br> _If you don't see anything, check the logs carefully. <br> If you configure it late evening or in the night, please note the radio modules often send telegrams less frequently than in typical working hours or don't send them at all. <br> If your antenna is in a distance to the radio module, try to locate it closer._
 1. You are ready to configure!
-Go to wmbusmeter in sidebar, make necessary configuration and save it.
+Go to wmbusmeter in sidebar, add necessary configuration and save it. <br> _Once you configure your first meter, you will no longer see meter output in the log.
+Check your MQTT server and make sure you set up the sensor, per the next step._
+   **Note:** A meter requires four values, name, driver, id, and key
 1. Finally, don't forget about adding the MQTT sensor into your Home Assistant.